DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/our-refreshed-vision.md

 ![A list of CPD services](/cross-programme/our-refreshed-vision/services.png)

-As we approach 4 years since the national rollout of the reforms, Chris Armstrong-Stacey, the Deputy Director of the Developing Teachers and Leaders Division (DTLD), set out his new vision for the whole division:
+As we approach 4 years since the national rollout of the reforms, the Deputy Director of DTLD set out their new vision for the whole division:

 > A *self-sustaining* world class teacher development system that retains more teachers and transforms the quality of teaching throughout their teaching career.

-However, the next step was to break down what this overarching vision means for the digital service.
+However, the next step was to break down what this overarching vision means for the digital services.

 The policies and programmes are never going to be static.
 Alongside continuous improvement, the policies and programmes need to evolve as our teachers in the system do over time.
 There will continue to be framework reviews and procurement cycles that impact delivery.
 Ultimately, the service needs to deliver and inform the policies as they evolve over time, to ensure DfE-funded CPD meets the needs of teachers.